GSotelo/jamea-peru-api/README.md

 ##### Retrieve dessert by ID

-To retrieve a particular dessert, use its ID, which is available when you get the full list of desserts.
+This endpoint lets you get a dessert using its ID, which you can find in the list of all desserts.

 ###### Request
 ```http request